ZDRAVKA TODOROVA

 Picture

-We utilize systems thinking and pluralistic frameworks.
+We use systems thinking and pluralistic frameworks.

 Undergraduate Classes